 VEGN implements an array of impact metrics, including greenhouse gases, water utilization, water generation, social good, environmental benefit, environmental harm and social harm, in constructing its portfolio.
 Meeting those criteria is, for many companies, difficult and as a result, VEGN has 281 holdings.
 That's comparatively less than most broad market ESG funds.

 “Since its conception, Beyond Investing has always avoided companies involved in unethical practices towards animals, people, and the planet,” said VEGN's issuer.
 “Its stringent screening process weeds out animal exploitation, child labor, high carbon intensity, the burning or extraction of fossil fuels, single-use plastics, and any other activity deemed to have a significant negative impact on the environment.”

 What's Next: Like many ESG ETFs, VEGN, by way of what it excludes, ends up being overweight technology and other growth sectors, but that's a strategy serving investors well this year.
-Five of the ETF's top 10 holdings, including Apple (NASDAQ:AAPL) and Microsoft (NASDAQ:MSFT), hail from the technology sector.
+Five of the ETF's top 10 holdings, including Apple AAPL and Microsoft MSFT, hail from the technology sector.

 However, VEGN has some utility beyond tech exposure, including meeting emerging trends.

 “Similarly, demand for meat and dairy products has declined for the first time in nine years,” notes Beyond Investing.
 “Leaving aside the documented links between environmental destruction, animal exploitation, and the emergence of COVID-19, slaughterhouse stoppages because of high worker infection rates, resulting in on-farm killing and disposal of animals, have been Public Relations disasters for the industry.
 Conversely, sales of plant-based products have been booming.”